DIRECTOR SERVICE AGREEMENT

 DUTIES AND RESPONSIBILITIES

 The Director shall carry out the executive management of the Company's business, together with such other duties commensurate with the role as the Board may reasonably require from time to time.
-The Director shall at all times comply with the general duties of a director under sections 170-177 of the Companies Act 2006: duty to act within powers (s.171); duty to promote the success of the Company (s.172); duty to exercise independent judgement (s.173); duty to exercise reasonable care, skill and diligence (s.174); duty to avoid conflicts of interest (s.175); duty not to accept benefits from third parties (s.176); and duty to declare interest in proposed transactions (s.177).
-The Director shall also comply with the Company's articles of association, any shareholders' agreement, and all applicable laws and regulations (including the Bribery Act 2010).
+The Director shall at all times comply with the general duties of a director under sections 170-177 of the Companies Act 2006: duty to act within powers (s.171); duty to promote the success of the Company for the benefit of its members as a whole, having regard to the matters in s.172(1)(a)-(f) (s.172); duty to exercise independent judgement (s.173); duty to exercise reasonable care, skill and diligence (s.174); duty to avoid conflicts of interest (s.175); duty not to accept benefits from third parties (s.176); and duty to declare interest in proposed transactions (s.177).
+The Director shall also comply with the Company's articles of association, any shareholders' agreement, the Equality Act 2010, the Bribery Act 2010 and all other applicable laws and regulations.
 The Director reports to Board of Directors (Chair — Victoria Hayes).

 3.